BenjaminLyberg/Fusician/README.md

   When I go to other user profiles
   And click "connect"
   Then a request to connect will be sent to the user.

+Scenario: User can see amount of pending requests on main page Given I'm a logged-in user
+  And other users have sent me a request to connect Then a counter next to 'connections' in header will show And increment based on amount of requests

+Scenario: User can accept incoming connection requests Given I'm a logged in user
+  And other users have sent me a request to connect When I go to the 'connections' page
+  Then and overview of pending requests will be shown And I can choose to accept or deny the request

 Scenario: User can upvote other users
   Given I'm a logged-in user